parmentelat/r2lab-obsolete/website/topology.md

 Below is the ground plan layout of the anechoic room which provide thirty-seven wireless nodes distributed in a **≈ 90m<sup>2</sup>** room.

-The nodes are arranged in grid with ≈1.0m (vertical) and ≈1.15m (horizontal) of distance between them.
-Except by the nodes 12, 16, 17, 20 and 23, 24, 27 or the nodes surrounding the columns room.
+The nodes are arranged in grid with ≈1.0m (vertical) and ≈1.15m (horizontal) of distance between them, except by the nodes 12, 16, 17, 20 and 23, 24, 27 which are the nodes surrounding the columns room.

 <center>
 	<img src="assets/img/status.png" style="width:950px; height:592px;"/><br>